mrange/pushstream/README.md

                         member __.Dispose() = ()} })
 ```

-`Nessos` uses a more complex definition because it supports things like
+`Nessos` uses a more complex definition because it supports pull & push data pipeline.
-parallelism which `PushStream` don't.
+`PushStream` is strictly a push data pipeline.

 ## Lower overhead